-NASA Discover ‘Sister Solar System’ With Seven Planets Orbiting One Star
+NASA Discovers ‘Sister Solar System’ With Seven Planets Orbiting One Star

-In a remarkable new discovery, NASA have just announced that they have located a sister solar system with seven Earth-sized planets 39 light-years away which are orbiting the habitable area of a star.
+In a remarkable new discovery, NASA has just announced that they have located a sister solar system with seven Earth-sized planets 39 light-years away which are orbiting the habitable area of a star.
 Preliminary research is now showing that six out of the seven Earth-like planets have a similar mass to Earth and have rocky compositions, according to observations by the Hubble Space Telescope.
-They also have temperatures ranging from 32 to 212 degrees Fahrenheit (0 to 100 degrees Celsius), as Science Alert have reported.
+They also have temperatures ranging from 32 to 212 degrees Fahrenheit (0 to 100 degrees Celsius), as Science Alert has reported.

-NASA have remarked that some of the planets found in this sister solar system could even feature liquid water, which would make it possible for them to also host extraterrestrial life of some kind.
+NASA has remarked that some of the planets found in this sister solar system could even feature liquid water, which would make it possible for them to also host extraterrestrial life of some kind.

 For days the public was left wondering about the “discovery beyond our Solar System” after NASA said that they would be making a public announcement, and with their live press conference they announced that they had just discovered these seven new planets orbiting one star in a sister solar system very similar to ours, albeit one that is still 39 light-years away.

 These seven new planets have been found orbiting what is an ultracool dwarf star which is known as TRAPPIST-1 and is in the constellation of Aquarius.
-This star has a temperature of 2550K and is 500 million-years-old, if not older.
-By way of comparison, our Sun is 4.6 billion-years-old and has a temperature of 5778K.
+This star has a temperature of 2550K and is 500 million years old, if not older.
+By way of comparison, our sun is 4.6 billion years old and has a temperature of 5778K.

 The University of Liege’s Michael Gillon led the team of astronomers who discovered this sister solar system, and they had initially noticed three exoplanets in May 2016, which were spotted using telescopes.
 However, the other four planets were not found until Gillon’s team began to study these three exoplanets more closely and were aided in their endeavor by NASA’s Spitzer space telescope.